Initial planning for Acoustic-managed first-party data collection should include the following steps.

 Digital Analytics provides a Certificate Signing Request (CSR) form for you to complete.
 This form is requested from (and returned after completion to) Acoustic Support or your assigned Implementation Engineer.

 Digital Analytics submits your CSR data to the Certifying Authority (CA), and the generated key file is forwarded to you so that you can order SSL certificates.
-To ensure expediency and avoid rejections, it is critical that you gather complete and accurate CSR information before submitting the form.
+To ensure the expediency and avoid rejections, it is critical that you gather complete and accurate CSR information before submitting the form.

 CSRs contain fundamental client information including: